AI24K/2424/README.md

 >
 > We are creating a technology-driven forum, fostering knowledge interaction and the exchange of ideas that may culminate in mutual inspiration and collaborative innovation.
 >
-> Help us make SlyyydeBoost better.
+> Help us make lobehub better.
 Welcome to provide product design feedback, user experience discussions directly to us.
 >
 > **Principal Maintainers:** [@arvinxx](https://github.com/arvinxx) [@canisminor1990](https://github.com/canisminor1990)